Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Introduction

+Mass segregation, the tendency of more massive stars to concentrate toward the cluster center, is a key dynamical process that shapes the evolution of open clusters.
+It influences both the observed stellar mass function and the spatial distribution of stars. \citet{mcmillan2007} proposed that this phenomenon may be primordial, inherited from the hierarchical assembly of initially mass-segregated clumps that merge after undergoing two-body relaxation.
+In contrast, \citet{Haghi2015} demonstrated via $N$-body simulations that gas expulsion from initially mass-segregated clusters leads to a significantly shallower slope in the low-mass end of the stellar mass function.
+Stellar multiplicity also plays a fundamental role in early cluster dynamics. \citet{Kroupa1995a} suggested that all stars form in binary or higher-order multiple systems.
+To explore the impact of binaries on primordial mass segregation, \citet{Pavlik2019} conducted $N$-body simulations and found that fully mass-segregated clusters, even when including binaries, reproduce the observed properties of the Orion Nebula Cluster more accurately than non-segregated ones.

+Mechanisms such as tidal captures and the encounters of three individual stars have been proposed to explain the formation of binary systems, however these cannot explain the observed fraction of binary systems in open clusters (see \cite{Dabrin2022} and references therein).
+Using ALMA data, \citet{Plunkett2018} found evidence of primordial mass segregation among low-mass protostellar sources in the young Serpens South star-forming region.
+Expanding on this idea, \citet{Pavlik2020} argues that observations of young star-forming regions suggest star clusters are born fully mass-segregated.
+More recently, ALMA observations by \citet{Xu2024} confirmed primordial mass segregation in eight massive, luminous, and blue-profile Galactic protoclusters.

-Recent studies have added understanding to the complex relation between cluster age and mass distribution. \citet{pang2024} conducted a comprehensive analysis of the present-day mass function (PDMF) for 93 star clusters using Gaia DR3 data.
-They found that the power-law index ($\alpha$) of the PDMF remains stable at $\alpha \approx 2$ for clusters younger than $200$ Myr, consistent with the \citet{kroupa2001} IMF, but decreases significantly for older clusters, particularly when considering stars within the half-mass radius.
-This evolution of $\alpha$ with cluster age provides strong evidence for dynamical evolution effects, where low-mass stars are preferentially lost through processes like two-body relaxation and tidal stripping.
+Complementarily, \citet{tarricq2022}, using {\it Gaia} EDR3 data of $389$ open clusters, found that older clusters tend to be more mass-segregated than younger ones, likely due to a combination of segregation and evaporation effects.
+Recent studies have added understanding to the complex relation between cluster age and mass distribution. \citet{pang2024} conducted an analysis of the present-day Mass Function, (PDMF) for 93 star clusters using Gaia DR3 data.
+They found that the power-law index remains stable at $\alpha \approx 2$ for clusters younger than $200$ Myr, consistent with the \citet{kroupa2001} IMF, but decreases significantly for older clusters, particularly when considering stars within the half-mass radius.
+This behavior of the power-law index with cluster age provides evidence for dynamical evolution effects, where low-mass stars are preferentially lost through processes such as two-body relaxation and tidal stripping.

-The theoretical understanding of these observational results has been refined by recent work. \citet{hennebelle2024} provided a comprehensive review of the physical processes that determine the stellar IMF.
-They highlighted how the combination of gravity, turbulence, and feedback is responsible for establishing the high-mass power-law slope of the IMF.
-Depending on environmental conditions, the power-law index $\alpha_{\text{IMF}}$ can take values of $0$, $-0.8$, $-1$, or $-1.3$ (the \citet{salpeter1955} slope is $-1.35$, following the notation of this review).
-While these regimes may be universal, the stellar mass ranges where they apply depend on local conditions like magnetic field strength, Mach number, and temperature.